jekverse/cli-paperspace-setup/README.md

 pip --version
 sudo pip install -U gradient

-After opening the file in the editor, paste the whole code above, save it by pressing CTRL + O, hit Enter to confirm, and exit with CTRL + X.
+Once you’ve got the editor open, paste the code above, save it by pressing CTRL + O, hit Enter, and exit with CTRL + X.

-3. Save the file and give it executable permissions.
+3. Save and give execute permissions to setup.sh.
+Before running the script, make it executable with this command:
-Before running it, make sure to give executable permissions with:

 chmod +x setup.sh

-4. Run the setup.sh file to execute all the commands.
+4. Run setup.sh to execute all the commands.
+Fire it up with:
-Use this command to run the script:

 ./setup.sh

-What It Does:
+What Happens Next

-This setup.sh script will do a bunch of things:
+When you run this script, it will:

 Update and upgrade your system packages.

-Install essential dependencies like build-essential, libssl-dev, libbz2-dev, and more for your Python environment.
+Install essential dependencies like build-essential, libssl-dev, libbz2-dev, and more to get your Python environment up and running.

-Add the deadsnakes PPA to get Python 3.7.
+Add the deadsnakes PPA to provide access to older Python versions like 3.7.

 Install Python 3.7 and pip, then create a virtual environment for better package management.

-Finally, it installs the Gradient SDK using pip to run your Paperspace notebooks through the API token.
+Install the Gradient SDK via pip so you can easily run your Paperspace notebooks with just your API token.

-Once you run this script, your environment will be all set up and ready to go for Paperspace Gradient Notebook!
+After you run this setup, you’ll be all set to dive into using Gradient Notebooks on Paperspace!